Jon Minadeo II: Arrests

 In September 2022, Minadeo was arrested in Poland under hate speech laws after he and Robert Wilson demonstrated in front of the Auschwitz-Birkenau concentration camp; his swastika necklace and computer were confiscated.
 While in Poland, Minadeo filmed himself accosting a South Asian tourist on the sidewalk for four minutes, using racial stereotypes, accusing him of invading Europe, and telling him to return to India.
 Minadeo was arrested on June 26, 2023 for disorderly conduct and public disturbance at Temple Beth Israel in downtown Macon, Georgia during an antisemitic protest he organized.
 In November 2023, Minadeo was sentenced to 30 days in jail after being convicted of throwing antisemitic pamphlets from his truck.
 He was tried on a charge of littering, which carried a maximum sentence of 30 days.
 Later that month, Minadeo was set to be tried again for another incidence of littering, but the charges were dropped after video evidence showed that it was done by someone else.

+Lawsuit

+In June 2025, Minadeo was sued by Deago Buck for an assault that took place in Nashville in July 2024.
+Buck was reportedly beaten, had his eyes gouged, and was struck by the pole of a swastika flag while members of the Goyim Defense League livestreamed the incident as it unfolded.
+A case management conference for the lawsuit was scheduled for 15 December 2025.
+On 1 June 2026, Minadeo attempted to have the case dismissed but was overruled by a federal judge.
+As of 3 September 2026 the case is still ongoing.

 Omegle

-Minadeo regularly runs shock-jock live-streams on Goyimtv where he baits young people on the live online video chat website Omegle and shouts racist insults at them.
+Minadeo regularly runs shock-jock live-streams on GoyimTV where he baits young people on the live online video chat website Omegle and shouts racist insults at them.
 Minadeo also reads comments of viewers who donate, raising hundreds of dollars during streams.

+Other livestreams

+After the termination of Omegle in 2023, Minadeo streamed using other video chatting and livestreaming websites such as his own which was titled "GoyimTV" and was active between 2020 and 2025 and chat spaces on Twitter.
+In these livestreams, Minadeo told children as young as 10 years old to prepare for a "race war" in America.
+In a chat space on Twitter in 2025, Minadeo described Eastern Europeans and Slavs as being genetically inferior to him.